Hours of Customer Service

 Storing the Digitized Content

-It’s always better to store the digitized content on DVDs since it can handle 7 times more content compared to a CD.
-Approximately 1200 photo scans at 600dpi and 300 negative or slide scans at 3000dpi can be fit on a DVD.
+It’s always better to store the digitized content on Pen-drives or Hard-drives.
+Either you can handover a device or we can purchase it on behalf of you.
+If the order value exceeds INR 5000/- you will be eligible for a free pen-drive.
+Approximately 1200 photo scans at 600 dpi and 300 negative or slide scans at 2400 dpi can be fit on a 2 GB space.
 The exact number is difficult to determine because of the digital size of the scanned image.
-In the current era it also makes sense to copy the digitized content from the DVD from ripping it to an online server like Dropbox or Google Drive.
+In the current era it also makes sense to copy the digitized content from the electronic drives from ripping it to an online server like Dropbox or Google Drive.

 Organization of files on CD/DVD and playback

-Scanned pictures, slides and negatives are stored in DVD or CD in jpeg format.
-The organization of the folders in the CD/DVD is completely dependent how the albums and negatives were labeled.
+Scanned pictures, slides and negatives are stored in electronics media in jpeg format.
+The organization of the folders in the CD/DVD is completely dependent on how the albums and negatives were labeled.
 Better labeling from your side would lead to better folder structure.
-Playback of these DVDs or CDs is possible on computer and most of the players.
+Playback of these electronics media is possible on computer and most of the TVs.

 Processing Location and Time Taken